Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Counterfactual Simulation Training (CST)

 \textbf{\text{\raisebox{.5pt}{ \(\circled{2}\)}} Sample From Task Model For Question Pair}.
 Next, we run the task model over each original input and its counterfactual input, using Chain-of-Thought reasoning.
-We primarily use greedy decoding for this step, but we use a backoff algorithm for handling sampling failures due to degeneration, improperly formatted completions, or API failures.
-If a sampling attempt fails, we relax into nucleus sampling, raising the sampling temperature and lowering top-$p$ \citep{holtzman_curious_2019}, for up to 10 total attempts (hyperparameters in Appendix \ref{sec:training-details}).
-This strategy results in close to 100\% correctly formatted outputs on our question distributions for all models.
+We primarily use greedy decoding for this step, but we use a backoff algorithm for handling sampling failures due to degeneration, improperly formatted completions, or API failures (see Appendix \ref{app:experiment_details}).
 Note we take $k$ samples per original input and score each sample, where $k>1$ puts CST into an RL mode. \textbf{By default, we use $k=1$ samples for cue-based counterfactuals and $k=16$ for model-generated counterfactuals.} We use more samples for model-generated counterfactuals because the LLM-based rewriting has a lower success rate for these datapoints.

 \textbf{\text{\raisebox{.5pt}{ \(\circled{3}\)}} Faithfulness Metric}.
 We label each CoT as faithful/unfaithful through LLM-based counterfactual simulation \citep{chen2023models}.
 Specifically, we zero-shot prompt an LLM, the simulator, to predict the task model's answer for a counterfactual input.
 In our datasets, answers are constrained to be single tokens such as Yes/No or A/B for multiple choice questions.
-We denote the binary correctness of the simulator as for simulator $g_\phi$, task model original input/reasoning/output $x_o$/$r_o$/$y_o$, task model counterfactual answer $y_c$, and $\mathbf{1}$ as the indicator function.
-This is our \textbf{``reasoning simulator'' (interchangeable with reasoning monitor)}.
-We also define an \textbf{``outcome-only simulator'' (interchangeable with outcome-only monitoring)} that tries to predict the task model's counterfactual answer \emph{without access to its original CoT}, i.e. based on its original answer alone:
+We denote the binary correctness of the simulator as

+for simulator $g_\phi$, task model original input/reasoning/output $x_o$/$r_o$/$y_o$, task model counterfactual answer $y_c$, and $\mathbf{1}$ as the indicator function. \textbf{We say a CoT is faithful based on the accuracy of the ``reasoning simulator'' (interchangeable with reasoning monitor)}.
+We also define an \textbf{``outcome-only simulator'' (interchangeable with outcome-only monitoring)} that tries to predict the task model's counterfactual answer \emph{without access to its original CoT}, i.e., based on its original answer alone: